SI.QUERYFILTER Function

 In order to obtain a truly empty value, an apostrophe (') should be used in the criteria cell.
 Thus:

-In the same vein, when working with date columns, specifying an empty cell will result in:
+Similarly, when working with date columns, specifying an empty cell will result in: (BIRTHDATE = '12/30/1899') Which equates to 0 in the Excel date system. |

 Specific Data Types

-Percentages must be passed as a value from 0 to 1.
-An Excel cell formatted as % should returns values like this.
+PercentagesPercentages must be passed as a decimal value between 0 and 1.
+An Excel cell formatted as % should return values like this.
+CurrencyCurrency values should be passed as a number only, without any monetary symbols Date and TimestampSupport is provided for the following formats:

-=SI.QUERYFILTER(A1,"GLENTRY","WHENCREATED","> 2020-04-27 23:19:10")
+For example: =SI.QUERYFILTER(A1,"GLENTRY","WHENCREATED","> 2020-04-27 23:19:10") |

 Boolean values

-Boolean values can be specified as:
+Boolean (true/false) values can be specified as:

 =SI.QUERYFILTER($E$4,"Employee","POSTACTUALCOST",TRUE)